The Lighthouse Boys: The 90's

+20

+In 1994, The Lighthouse Boys went back into the studio where they felt at home: Fat Tracks - formerly Buck Owens Recording Studio.
+They joined the Western States Gospel Music Association and hit a Northwest US tour in the summer and released their third studio album, Golden Classics.
+On December 31, 1994 while The Lighthouse Boys celebrated their 20th anniversary, the original quartet Mark Underwood, Steve Johnson, Bill Underwood and Frank McNinch reunited for one concert in which they performed five songs from their first album.

 In 1995 The Lighthouse Boys released the radio single "Midnight Cry" through the Rick Hendrix Company.
-Between 1995 and 1997 they toured the North West and Southern parts of the United States.
+Between 1995 and 1997 they toured the Northwest and Southern parts of the United States.
 In October 1997 they made an afternoon showcase appearance at Suwannee River Jubilee held in Live Oak, Florida.
 The fans were so enthused by the performance The Lighthouse Boys were asked to perform on the evening show.
 The quartet also began performing annually at The Great Western Quartet Convention (a "spin-off" event from the National Quartet Convention).

 In 1998 Mark temporarily lost his voice, a young man by the name of Tim Williams had just stepped down as music minister at his home Church at Northland Assembly of God in Bakersfield, CA. Tim was originally joining to play keyboards, but because of Mark's vocal health, Mark continued playing keyboards and Tim took over singing Tenor.

-2000’s
+2000's

 In March 2000, The Lighthouse Boys released Golden Classics 2.
 In October after 20 years with The Lighthouse Boys, Ken Edwards left the group.
 Terry Mullin and Tim Williams left as well to reform Golden State Quartet.
 In 2001, original member Steve Johnson stepped back in, Stephen Underwood moved from the Drums to Lead Vocalist and The Lighthouse Boys set back out on the road.
 In 2002, they met up with producer Mark Yeary and recorded the single "The Blood Will Never Lose Its Power."
 The song was recorded for a special compilation project called IAMM Volume 1.
 They also guest appeared on the album I'll Be There by Mark Yeary's sister, Cathy Hollowell.